sorravithj/data_analysis_portfolio/README.md

 **Description:**

-This dashboard contains datasets of talent acquisition team from a small start-up company with employees around 500 hundeds across 5 countries in Asia showing the detail of company's manpower movement thorughout a year.
+This dashboard contains datasets of talent acquisition team from a small start-up company with employees around 500 across 5 countries in Asia showing the detail of company's manpower movement thorughout a year.

 The data includes the number of positions available and closed, successful and rejection rate of candidates.